sofia1701/command-line-app/README.md

 index.js is the name of the file containing the fuction fileReader, which takes the file path as an argument as shown above.

+Please note the program only accepts .txt type of files.

 ## Built With

 Javascript